Create a job advertisement

 For experience and qualifications, make sure you’re realistic and inclusive.
 Don’t ask for extensive experience for a mid-level role.
 Don’t ask for experience that limits your potential candidates to government employees.

-See How to write a job ad for more and speak to your HR team to find out how to get your job ad approved.
+Speak to your HR team for further information and to find out how to get your job ad approved.

 If your agency does not use Queensland Shared Services, see your intranet or speak to your HR team for help.
 Consider using a mix of traditional and non-traditional advertising avenues to ensure diversity and reduce the risk of bias.
 Options include: